Optimize long tasks

 }

-A visualization of task execution without yielding, with yielding, and with yielding and continuation.
-When scheduler.yield() is used, task execution picks up where it left off even after the yield point.
+When you use scheduler.yield(), task execution picks up where it left off even after the yield point.

 The benefit of scheduler.yield() is continuation, which means that if you yield in the middle of a set of tasks, the other scheduled tasks will continue in the same order after the yield point.
 This avoids code from third-party scripts from usurping the order of your code's execution.